SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 ![LeSS is hard](../images/less-is-hard.png){: .align-center width="400"}

+[^craig]: Craig's not big on capital letters in casual writing.
 [^1]: Adapted from a list Viktor Grgic assembled.
 [^yes]: Yes, I have seen this as an *implicit* goal that was surfaced during training.